 - Transcutaneous electrical nerve stimulation (TENS)

-At Texas Pain Relief Group, we know that sciatica pain can affect every aspect of your life.
+At Physician Partners of America, we know that sciatica pain can affect every aspect of your life.
 Chronic low back pain can make it difficult to do your job, exercise, and socialize with others.
 Our experienced team of back pain doctors and sciatica specialists is committed to helping you regain your life and keep pain at bay.
 We offer sciatica treatment at clinics throughout the Dallas-Fort Worth area so finding effective, customized care has never been more convenient.
-Make today the day you start taking your life back from back pain by scheduling an appointment with the physicians of Texas Pain Relief Group.
+Make today the day you start taking your life back from back pain by scheduling an appointment with the physicians of Physician Partners of America.